NMiraglia05/UFLDashboard/README.md

 # UFLDashboard
-This project involved creating a dashboard to track the performance of UFL players..
+This project involved creating a dashboard to track the performance of UFL players.

 It is split into two sections- the dashboard and the scraper.